-No. Agenda Item Action 1.
-Draft Queenstown Lakes District Welcoming Plan 2024-2027 The purpose of this workshop was to present the draft Welcoming Plan and seek input from WUCCB members on the plan.
-Council officers also advised on the planned community engagement from 1 to 19 August 2024 and the Officers to explore potential for more citizenship ceremonies to be held in Wānaka targeted at new citizens proposed endorsement by Community & Services Committee on 24 September 2024. from Upper Clutha, as well as the potential for Wānaka and Upper Silvia Dancose, Marie Day and Hemi Cordell spoke to a PowerPoint presentation on QLDC's draft Welcoming Plan.
-Clutha groups to play a role in the citizenship ceremonies in Wānaka.
+No. Agenda Item Actions 1.
+Draft Queenstown Lakes District Welcoming Plan 2024-2027 Request for Welcoming Communities team and Ms The purpose of this workshop was to present the draft Welcoming Plan and seek input from elected members on the plan.
+Council officers also advised on the planned community engagement from 1 to 19 August 2024 and the proposed endorsement by Community & Carter to examine barriers to more fulfilling employment among newcomers (including after they have become residents or citizens).
+Services Committee on 24 September 2024.
+Request for officers to provide Councillors with a list of Silvia Dancose spoke to a PowerPoint presentation on QLDC's draft Welcoming Plan. touchpoint places in the community for newcomer groups.
 Marnie Carter spoke to a PowerPoint presentation on an evaluation analysis and finding of QLDC's Welcoming Communities Programme 2022-2024.
-Ms Carter noted that the plan is filling an important gap in supporting migrants Officers to discuss with Parks Team whether a and newcomers in the community, and that it has improved perceptions of the Council among these groups. new location for the Welcoming Tree Forest can be identified.
-Ms Carter noted that the potential economic benefits of the plan were not yet observable.
-In response to a question, it was clarified that economic and business engagement was a focus of the next stage of the plan.
-There was discussion about funding for the Welcoming Plan as one of the key actions in the Plan, working with schools to
+Ms Carter noted that the plan is filling an important gap in supporting migrants and newcomers in the community, and